arthurcadore/tacacs-appliance/README.md

 Once the container is up and running, your devices can authenticate by TACACS+ connecting to `49/TCP` port, listening to TACACS authentication solicitations.

+### Configuring the device to authenticate into TACACS+ Server:

+To configure the TACACS clients, you'll need to change parameters of AAA into the device and point it to ask TACACS server about the user permissions.
+To do that, the repository has an configuration example for `SG 1002 MR L2+` Intelbras's switch, you can access it in `./example/switch-example.conf`.

 ---
 ### Stop Container:
 To stop the running container, use the following command: